flet-dev/website/docs/cookbook/read-and-write-files.md

 - `Counter` class is a custom control, which is a subclass/extension of the `Text` control.
 More information [here](/docs/getting-started/custom-controls).
 - [`FLET_APP_CONSOLE`](/docs/reference/environment-variables/#flet_app_console) is an environment variable that points to the application's console log file (`console.log`) which contains the app's [console output](https://flet.dev/docs/publish#console-output) (ex: `print()` statements).
 Its value is set in production mode.
+- If you have an android emulator or physical device, you can download and install this [apk](https://github.com/ndonkoHenri/flet-storage-cookbook/releases).
 - Follow [this](/docs/publish) guide to package your app for all platforms.